KaiSwinburne/SWE30003/README.md

 Step 1: Clone this repository into the local system.

-Step 2: Navigate to the root project folder
+Step 2: Navigate to the root project folder.
+It should be "path/SWE30003"

 Step 3: Run this command on the local CLI:
 ```sh